Diana-Dinca/Diana-Dinca/README.md

 #### 🌱 Current Focus:

 I'm currently dedicating my time to developing myself both personally and professionally.
-I'm committed to finding the intersection of my passion and expertise.
+I'm a 2nd year studentat the TUC-N and I'm committed to finding the intersection of my passion and expertise.